MagnusHJensen/MagnusHJensen/README.md

 ### Hello!
 I'm Magnus - aka [MagnusHJensen][website]
 ### I'm a Student Software Engineer @ LEGO Group

-## I'm currently studying for a BEng in Software Technology.
+### I'm currently studying for a BEng in Software Technology.
-- I'm currently focused on Java and the development of [SWEM]
-- 🖥️ I'm currently looking for open source projects to contribute to.
-- 🥅 ~~2022 Goals: Release SWEM.~~
-- ⚡ Fun Fact: I used to play drums.

 ### Connect with me: